rogerHuntGauntlet/cco-gauntletv2/Ephors/b.md

         *   Natural Language Processing (NLP) for meeting analysis, action item extraction, and PRD generation.
         *   Code generation (using models like Codex or similar).
     *   Develop APIs for the Zoom widget, user authentication, data integration, and search.
-    *   Implement a vector database (e.g., Pinecone, Weaviate) to store and efficiently search the "second brain" data.
+    *   Implement a vector database (e.g., Pinecone, Weaviate) to store and efficiently search the "Chief Cognitive Officer" data.
 *   **Data Integration:**
     *   Develop connectors to integrate with various data sources (Google Drive, Dropbox, Twitter, email, calendar, etc.).
     *   Implement data indexing and processing pipelines to prepare the data for the AI models and search.